Package 'slca'

 maxiter

-an integer specifying maximum number of iterations allowed for the estimation process of each bootstrapping round.
+an integer specifying the maximum number of iterations allowed for the estimation process during each bootstrap iteration.
+The default is 100.

 tol